 Make a habit of doodling

 I bet you sense lack of seriousness in this one, but hear me out.
+This is one of those creative conference call tips.

 Conference calls can be draining, especially if they are scheduled later during the day.
 Paying attention and staying in focus can get harder with every call, so sometimes you end up daydreaming.
 If you start to draw sketches or doodle, you’ll save energy and be attentive to the conversation.
 This happens because doodling doesn’t burn energy like daydreaming.
 Instead, it stimulates your brain to focus on your primary task.